frobware/haproxy-hacks/keda/README.md

     $ oc port-forward --address 127.0.0.1 -n openshift-monitoring service/thanos-querier 9092:9092
     Forwarding from 127.0.0.1:9092 -> 9092

-## A scaledobject where the metric is in a different namespace
+## A scaledobject where the metric is in a different namespace (and scaling doesn't work)

+This is the scenario I want, but doesn't currently work.

     $ oc create -f test-app/scale-on-worker-role.yaml